 Vanier

-Vanier is a very highly populated community across from Sandy Hill that is attractive because of its affordable housing and how close it is to the city’s center.
-The demographic used to slant towards a Francophone majority, but it has declined in recent years and Vanier is now mostly home to young families, middle class couples, and lower income families who can take advantage of several subsidized housing options.
-Unfortunately, Vanier is rumored to be changing to allow a more affluent population with a very different lifestyle than the families currently living there, so empty lots and houses that can be bought as tear-downs are slowly being turned into hip and pricey condos.
+Vanier is a highly populated community across from Sandy Hill that is attractive because of its affordable housing and proximity to the city’s center.
+The demographic used to slant towards a Francophone majority.
+Still, it has declined in recent years.
+Vanier is now mainly home to young families, middle-class couples, and lower-income families.
+They can take advantage of several subsidized housing options.

 Rockcliffe Park